piper1970/event-booking-microservice/README.md

 Once the jar files have been built, run the following command from the root directory:
 `docker compose -f docker-compose-full.yaml up -d`.

-Once everything is up and running, you can access the api at `http://localhost8080`, either via Swagger or Postman (or _curl_ if you are masochistic)
+Once everything is up and running, you can access the api at `http://localhost8080`, either via Swagger or Postman

 Once done, run `docker compose -f docker-compose-full.yaml down` to stop all the services.

 ___

-## Accessing the API via Swagger
+## Accessing the API via Swagger (preferred)

 Swagger provides documentation for the system and easy access to try out the endpoints.